Hueristic-Devices/staging/_pages/products.md

 <div class="col-md-4">
 <h4>Drinking Water</h4>
 <img src="https://loremflickr.com/320/240" width="100%"/>
-<p> There are many opportunities for water to get contaminated in its journey from source to point of use.
-Most contamination is invisible to the naked eye, which is why testing drinking water is crucial to municipalities, community spaces, food processing industry and households.
+<p> Most contamination in drinking water is invisible to the naked eye, which is why testing drinking water is crucial to municipalities, community spaces, food processing industry and households.

-The Hueristic Devices ProWater testing kit is an app-based, portable, colorimetric test kit that helps you test water any time, anywhere, with immediate, on site, automatically documented test results.</p>
+The ProWater Drinking Water testing kit is an app-based, portable, colorimetric test kit that helps you test water any time, anywhere, with immediate, on site, automatically documented test results.</p>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Details</a>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Buy now</a>
 </div>
 <div class="col-md-4">
 <h4>Groundwater</h4>
 <img src="https://loremflickr.com/320/240"  width="100%"/>
-<p> Industry and agriculture often use groundwater.
-70% of India’s demand for drinking water is met from groundwater.
-But groundwater is variable.
-It can contain natural contaminants, or toxins from industrial seepage, agricultural runoff, and leachate from sanitary landfills.

-The effects of contamination show up in product inconsitencies, equipment damage and as health symptoms.
+<p>The effects of groundwater contamination show up in product inconsitencies, equipment damage and as health symptoms.
 Testing helps to ensure absence of toxins and pollutants in groundwater.

-The Hueristic Devices ProWater testing kit gives on site test results, with shareable reports and dashboards.
+The ProWater Groundwater testing kit gives on site test results, with shareable reports and dashboards.
 This app-based, portable, colorimetric test kit has been designed for field water testing.</p>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Details</a>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Buy now</a>
 </div>
 <div class="col-md-4">
 <h4>Aquaculture</h4>
 <img src="https://loremflickr.com/320/240"  width="100%"/>
-<p> Aquaculture requires frequent water quality monitoring to provide fish and shrimp the most healthy environment they can grow in.
-The ProWater  Aquaculture package offers tests for salt water and freshwater ponds, for in situ, on site testing, evaluating and correcting.
+<p>The water quality of freshwater sources like lakes, rivers, ponds is a good indicator of the ecosystem services these water bodies can reliably provide: drinking water, fisheries, irrigation, biodiversity.

  The ProWater Aquaculture testing kit is app-based, with built-in supervisor and user roles and permissions.
 Results are immediately shareable to enable immediate  decisions and corrective action.

-Tests are colorimetric and titration based, in ranges relevant to aquaculture.
-They require minimal training.

  </p>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Details</a>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Buy now</a>